dcapwell/scala-tour/macros/macro_basics.md

 # Macro Basics
 When defining a macro, there are always two functions created: user facing, compiler facing.
 These two functions should always be mirror images of each other (name, input, output all match) with one exception; compiler facing wraps types.

-So what is the basic structor of a macro?
+So what is the basic structure of a macro?

 ## User Facing
 User facing API is very similar to writing a normal function but the implementation is missing and replaced by the keyword `macro` which references the compiler facing API.